Lynbrook-High-School/ap-cs-wiki/README.md

 For now, just refer to the `Objects/Classes` and `Inheritance` articles for how to use them.
 If the syntax is confusing, just show ChatGPT the example and ask it to write it in that format.

+Here's [a short program](https://ide.usaco.guide/OE1CCX1YUEuOaREwId0) that might help with writing a Quiz.